jove-decompiler/jove/README.md

 ### What is jove?
 A: Given a dynamically linked executable `E`, jove produces source code for `E` that, when compiled and run, produce the same outputs.
 ### What's the catch?
-A: You have to run the program in question under `jove-bootstrap` (the ptrace(2)-based dynamic analysis) for all the inputs that you should expect of the recompiled program to take.
+A: You have to run the program in question under `jove-bootstrap` (the ptrace(2)-based dynamic analysis) for all the inputs that you should require of the recompiled program.